 Hymenoplasty Surgery and American Society

 “It’s the ultimate gift for the man who has everything,” said Jeanette Yarborough when she planned to pay her surgeon $5000 for getting her hymen reattached.
-This was a gift for her husband planned for their 17th wedding anniversary Ms. Yarborough shared.
+This was a gift for her husband prepared for their 17th wedding anniversary Ms. Yarborough shared.

-So, what is Hymenoplasty and why is it so popular?
+So, what is Hymenoplasty, and why is it so popular?

 The Repair Procedure and A Surgeon’s Numbers